orcnog/autocomplete-whisper/README.md

 Updated latest tested compatible version number to remove that pesky "compatibility risk" tag in setup.
 #### v0.3.3
 Updated latest tested compatible version number to remove that pesky "compatibility risk" tag in setup.
 Sigh.
+#### v1.0.0
+Updated the compatible version to get this module out of an archived status!
+Yikes.
+Also updated one misspelled word in a js comment.
+Calling a spade a spade: this shuold have been at a version 1 a while ago.